Beverly Baker Fleitz: Other tournaments

 Outside of the U.S., Fleitz won singles tournaments in Bermuda, England, Ireland, Mexico, and West Germany.
 She was the runner-up at tournaments in Cuba and England.

 In the U.S., she was the runner-up at the 1949 U.S. Clay Court Championships, losing to former Romanian national champion Magda Berescu Rurac.
 Fleitz won the U.S. Hardcourt Championships three times, in 1954, 1957, and 1958.
 She defeated future Wimbledon singles champion Karen Hantze in the 1958 final.
 In tournaments sponsored by sections (regions) of the United States Lawn Tennis Association, Fleitz was the singles champion of the Southern California section four times (1954, 1955, 1956, and 1958), the Pacific Northwest section once, and the Western section once.

 In March 1954, Fleitz defeated Maureen Connolly 6–0, 6–4 at a tournament in La Jolla, California, which was the last time anyone defeated Connolly in a singles tournament and her only loss of 1954.
 Connolly had won the last seven Grand Slam singles tournaments she had played.
-Fleitz won four of their nine career singles matches.
+Fleitz won eight of their thirteen career singles matches.

 Fleitz was a four-time singles champion at the Pacific Southwest Championships in Los Angeles (1947, 1955, 1958, and 1959) and was the runner-up three times.
 She defeated Hard in the 1958 final and Bueno in the 1959 final.
-At the Tri-State Championships in Cincinnati, Fleitz won the 1950 singles title and was the runner-up in 1949, with Berescu Rurac being her opponent in both finals.
+At the Tri-State Championships in Cincinnati, Fleitz won the 1950 singles title and was the runner-up in 1949, with Berescu Rurac's being her opponent in both finals.